apache/shindig/php/docs/README.svn.txt

   -----------

-  Shindig's svn repository contains both the Java and PHP versions of shindig, and the shared javascript and features code.
+  Shindig's svn repository contains both the Java and PHP versions of shindig, and the shared content and features code.

   To make PHP Shindig work from svn, its default file path configurations in
       <shindig>/php/config/container.php
-  are all configured for a file path layout where the features and javascript code is contained in a directory level above the php folder (ie <shindig>/php/../{features, javascript}), resulting in a folder layout like:
+  are all configured for a file path layout where the features and content code is contained in a directory level above the php folder (ie <shindig>/php/../{features, content}), resulting in a folder layout like:

-  shindig/             (contains the shared README, NOTICE, LICENSE, etc files) shindig/javascript   (contains shared javascript code) shindig/features     (contains shared features code) shindig/config       (contains the shared configuration) shindig/java         (contains the java-shindig implementation) shindig/php          (contains the php-shindig implementation)
+  shindig/             (contains the shared README, NOTICE, LICENSE, etc files) shindig/content      (contains shared javascript code) shindig/features     (contains shared features code) shindig/config       (contains the shared configuration) shindig/java         (contains the java-shindig implementation) shindig/php          (contains the php-shindig implementation)

-  The release script moves these folders to the top level php folder and makes the php folder the top level folder when building it's archives, so in other words the javascript and features code will be located in <shindig>/{features, javascript}, resulting in the folowing layout:
+  The release script moves these folders to the top level php folder and makes the php folder the top level folder when building it's archives, so in other words the content and features code will be located in <shindig>/{features, content}, resulting in the folowing layout:

-  shindig/             (contains the php implementation(!) & the php specific README, NOTICE, LICENSE, etc files) shindig/javascript   (contains shared javascript code) shindig/features     (contains shared features code) shindig/config       (contains both the shared as wel as php specific configuration)
+  shindig/             (contains the php implementation(!) & the php specific README, NOTICE, LICENSE, etc files) shindig/content      (contains shared javascript code) shindig/features     (contains shared features code) shindig/config       (contains both the shared as wel as php specific configuration)
   .. etc ..